 For a comprehensive list, refer to the overview on accessibility.

 PDFs often create challenges for people using assistive technologies, including text to voice.
-Assistive technologies often cannot use PDF tagging to describe headings and other elements.
-It can also be difficult to navigate complex layouts (for example, 2 columns).
+These technologies often can't use PDF tagging to describe headings and other elements.
+It can also be difficult to navigate complex layouts such as 2 columns.

 Do research to find why users need a PDF

-Your research may show that a HTML page may not meet certain user needs.
-People may need to share documents with specific functionality or layout.
-This might include a pamphlet or form.
+Your research could show that a HTML page doesn't meet certain user needs.
+People might need to share documents with specific functionality or layout such as a pamphlet or form.

-Before using a PDF, check if other document formats, such as EPUB, will meet the need.
+Before using a PDF, check if other document formats will meet the need.
+An example is the electronic publishing (EPUB) file format.
 EPUB documents scale to the screen sizes of different mobile devices.

-Don't use a Microsoft Word document if you need to protect the document from changes when shared.
+Don't use a Microsoft Word document if you need to protect the document from changes after it's shared.